-The Code Holder must use all CO Codes assigned to it in a manner consistent with this Guideline.
-Code Holders must participate in the audit process (see Appendix A) necessary to effectively assess CO Code utilization.
+The Code Holder must use all CO Codes and Thousands-Blocks assigned to it in a manner consistent with this Guideline.
+Code/Block Holders must participate in the audit process (see Appendix A) necessary to effectively assess CO Code and Thousands-Block utilization.

-CO Code assignments are made subject to the criteria listed in Section 4.0.
-A CO Code assigned to a Code Holder by the CNA must be placed In-Service within 6 months after the Effective Date of CO Code Activation.
-The Code Holder must certify that the CO Code was placed In-Service within 6 months after the Effective Date by submitting a completed Part 4 Form (Code Holder's Confirmation of Code In-Service Date) to the CNA.
-If a Code Holder no longer has need for a CO Code, the Code Holder should return the CO Code to the CNA for reassignment.
-If it is determined through the audit process or other means that a CO Code is not in use 6 months after the Effective Date, the CO Code reclamation procedures outlined in this Guideline will apply.
+CO Code and Thousands-Block assignments are made subject to the criteria listed in Section 4.0.
+A CO Code and Thousands-Block assigned to a Code/Block Holder by the CNA must be placed In-Service within 6 months after the Effective Date of CO Code Activation or Thousands-Block Activation as applicable.
+The Code Holder must certify that the CO Code and/or Thousands-Block was placed In-Service within 6 months after the Effective Date by submitting a completed Part 4 Form (Code Holder's Confirmation of Code In-Service Date) to the CNA.
+If a Code Holder no longer has need for a CO Code or Thousands-Blocks, the Code Holder should return the CO Code and or Thousands-Block(s) to the CNA for reassignment.
+If it is determined through the audit process or other means that a CO Code or Thousands-Block is not in use 6 months after the Effective Date, the CO Code and/or Thousands-Block reclamation procedures outlined in this Guideline will apply.

-All current and prospective Code Holders shall provide forecasted CO Code requirements to the CNA as input to C-NRUFs in accordance with the C-NRUF Guideline.
+For all Pooled and Non-Pooled Exchange Areas, all current and prospective Code Holders shall provide forecasts based on the number of Thousands-Blocks they require to the CNA as input to C-NRUFs in accordance with the C-NRUF Guideline.

-All Code Holders shall comply with the CO Code reclamation procedures in this Guideline.
+All Code Holders shall comply with the CO Code and Thousands-Block reclamation procedures in this Guideline.

 All Code Holders assigning LRNs shall comply with Appendix E (Location Routing Number (LRN) Assignment Criteria) and shall ensure that LRN data is entered into the iconectiv BIRRDS database.